A Table Full Of Joy

 • Preheat grill.*

-• Sprinkle both sides of steak with salt and pepper.
+• Sprinkle both sides of the steak with salt and pepper.
 Place on grill and cook for 2 minutes, then flip and cook for 2-4 more minutes, until done.

 • Assemble tacos with meat, cilantro, onion, jalapenos and your favorite salsa.